Breathing Rate During Exercise

 1. Avoid holding your breath during exertional activities.

-2. Exhale through your lips, they should form a pucker like you are going to give someone a kiss and you look like a blow fish.
+2. Exhale through your lips, they should form a pucker like you are going to give someone a kiss and you look something like a blow fish.

 3. Try to control your respiratory frequency by slowing a fast rate of breathing.
 You can do this by exhaling longer and louder.
 Don't be afraid to make some noise!

 I have one client who even sounds like he's growling as he exhales.
-It scares some of the other exercisers...but whatever works.
+It scares some of the other exercisers...but, Whatever works!

 Whenever you increase the intensity of your workout the breathing rate during exercise will change.
-You will start to notice the expiration time decreases and the inspiration time increases.

-What this means is: you will find it harder to catch your breath and will, in turn, inhale at a faster rate to try to get more air in.
-On the other hand, the exhalation time will decrease because you will be so focused on the inhalation.
+you will find it harder to catch your breath and will, in turn, inhale at a faster rate to try to get more air in.

-Try this experiment, especially if you start feeling tightness in the chest or short of air.
 Exhale through puckered lips for as long as you can trying to expel all the air out of your body.
 This will help you relax so that you are not struggling on the inhalation.

 When inhaling place your hands around your ribcage and feel it expanding as you fill up with air.
 Imagine you are a balloon inflating on the inhalation and deflating (getting smaller) on the expiration.